mikeedjones/copy-file-to-chat/README.md

 ### Copy File Contents to Clipboard/Copilot

 1. Right-click on the file in the Explorer view
-2. Select "Copy File Contents to Copilot/Clipboard" from the context menu
+2. Select "Copy Directory/File Content with Context" from the context menu
 3. The formatted content will be pasted into your chat window

-You can also use the command palette to run the "Copy File Contents to Copilot/Clipboard" command.
+You can also use the command palette to run the "Copy Directory/File Content with Context" command.

 ### Copy Directory Contents to Clipboard/Copilot